McAfeeAndrew/h4l4j/README.md

 This approach uses the power of EEDK deployments on ePO to push a search request/script to all your targetted (or all) endpoints, execute the search and create a log of instances discovered on each endpoint.

-Then custom attributes are also reported back to ePO for each instance indicating the level of potential exposure that has been tentatively uncovered.
+Then Agent custom properties are also reported back to ePO for each instance indicating the level of potential exposure that has been tentatively uncovered.

 This is a great first step and additional observation tool to help you focus on more risky/vulnerable/higher priority systems first.